plantasia-space/plantasia.space-site/collections/_forms/interplanetaryPlayer.md

     const editButton = document.getElementById('editButton');
     const cancelEditButton = document.getElementById('cancelEditButton');

+    // Cancel button functionality: return to view or voyage page document.getElementById('cancelButton').addEventListener('click', function () {
+        if (mode === 'edit' && playerId) {
+            setFormMode('view');  // Switch to view mode
+            loadInterplanetaryPlayersDetails(playerId);  // Reload the player details
+        } else {
+            window.location.href = '/voyage';
+        }
+    });

-    // Show or hide the form based on the mode if (articleForm) {
+    // Toggle visibility of form and view sections based on the mode if (articleForm) {
         articleForm.style.display = (isEditMode || isCreateMode) ? 'block' : 'none';
-        console.log('articleForm display:', articleForm.style.display);
     }

-    // Show or hide the view-only section based on the mode if (interplanetaryPlayerView) {
+    if (interplanetaryPlayerView) {
         interplanetaryPlayerView.style.display = isViewMode ? 'block' : 'none';
-        console.log('interplanetaryPlayerView display:', interplanetaryPlayerView.style.display);
     }

-    // Show the edit button only if in view mode and user is the owner if (editButton) {
+    // Show edit button only if in view mode and user is the owner if (editButton) {
         editButton.style.display = isViewMode && isOwner ? 'block' : 'none';
-        console.log('editButton display:', editButton.style.display);
     }

     // Show the cancel edit button only in edit mode if (cancelEditButton) {
         cancelEditButton.style.display = isEditMode ? 'block' : 'none';
-        console.log('cancelEditButton display:', cancelEditButton.style.display);
     }

     // Update the page title based on the mode